ESSENTIALS OF DIAGNOSIS

 The normal valve area of the tricuspid valve is 10 cm2, so significant stenosis must be present to produce a gradient.
 Hemodynamically, a mean diastolic pressure gradient greater than 5 mm Hg is considered significant, although even a 2 mm Hg gradient can be considered abnormal.
 This can be demonstrated by echocardiography or cardiac catheterization.
 The 2017 update of the 2014 AHA/ACC guidelines suggests a tricuspid valve area of less than 1.0 cm2 and a pressure half-time longer than 190 msec should be considered significant.

 Tricuspid stenosis may be progressive, eventually causing severe right-sided heart failure.
 Initial therapy is directed at reducing the fluid congestion, with diuretics the mainstay (see Treatment, Heart Failure).
 When there is considerable bowel edema, torsemide or bumetanide may have an advantage over other loop diuretics, such as furosemide, because they are better absorbed from the gut.
-Aldosterone inhibitors also help, particularly if there is liver engorgement or ...
+Aldosterone inhibitors also help, particularly if ...